 The network backbone is scheduled to be replaced every 5-7 years, Building switch infrastructure every 5-7 years and wireless access points every 2-3 years.
 Cabling within the building is expected to be replaced every 15-20 years, and building connectivity (single mode fiber) infrastructure every 15-20 years.

 Syracuse University continues to make progress on enabling the network for IPv6.
 In June 2010, four of Syracuse University’s network engineers attended training for IPv6 implementation.
 In July 2010, we received a block of IPv6 space from ARIN.
 Initial IPv6 connectivity was established via Internet2.
-In June 2011, we enabled IPv6 routing with one of our commodity ISP’s, Time Warner Telecommunications Corporation, and in June 2012, we participated in “IPv6 Day” by connecting some of our computers and networking infrastructure to the Internet routed IPv6 network as well as our DNS.
+In June 2011, we enabled IPv6 routing with one of our commodity ISP’s, and in June 2012, we participated in “IPv6 Day” by connecting some of our computers and networking infrastructure to the Internet routed IPv6 network as well as our DNS.
 Recognizing the strategic importance as well as the growth in IPv6, all newly ordered network equipment is reviewed to verify IPv6 capabilities.
 Exploration continues into a plan for a more comprehensive IPv6 implementation on campus.

 To date, in addition to test servers, production Information Technology and Services (ITS) web servers have been connected via IPv6, supporting both IPv4 and IPv6.
 IPv6 routing has been enabled from the edge through most of the campus backbone utilizing OSPFv3.
 Additional progress in connecting production servers via IPv6 is expected as new services come on-line or as part of significant upgrades for existing services.